ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **120,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'WORLDS EDGE SUPERLEAGUE' SPECIAL RULE**

-*One of the longest-serving officialss in Blood Bowl, Korensson of Zorn Uzkul was one of Roze-El's original apprentices.
+*One of the longest-serving officials in Blood Bowl, Korensson of Zorn Uzkul was one of Roze-El's original apprentices.
 He's stayed meticulously up-to-date with the rules and has famously never made a bad call.
 Many a head coach has tried to argue with him over the years, only to be met with granite-faced silence and a glower that could melt gromril as Korensson's tightly- curled black beard bristles with barely-suppressed rage.
 To this day, Korensson's broad figure and tall hat command instant respect from players and fans alike!*

 **STRICT DISCIPLINE**